University of Agder: History

 The idea of a university in the Agder region is not completely new.
 In his short period as ruler of the union of Denmark–Norway, Johann Friedrich Struensee planned on reforming the University of Copenhagen.
 He ordered Bishop Johann Ernst Gunnerus of Trondheim to develop more detailed plans.
 Gunnerus presented a proposal in 1771 in which he suggested establishing a new university in Norway, and placing it in Kristiansand.

 The motives for suggesting Kristiansand as a university town have been debated.
 Regardless, the idea was soon discarded as planning began for the first Norwegian university.
 In 1811, a resolution was passed to establish Norway's first university in Christiania (Oslo).

 Even without a university in the region, and as the need for better educated employees rose, several smaller colleges were established throughout the Agder region.
-The first, Christiansands Stiftsseminarium på Holt, later known as Kristiansand Teacher Training College, was founded at Holt, Aust-Agder in 1839, making it one of the oldest institutions of higher education in Norway.
+The first, Christiansands Stiftsseminarium på Holt, later known as Kristiansand Teacher Training College, was founded at Holt Municipality in 1839, making it one of the oldest institutions of higher education in Norway.
 It was followed by Arendal College of Nursing (1920), Agder Music Conservatory (1965), Agder Regional College of Technology (1967), Agder Regional College (1969) and Kristiansand College of Nursing (1976).

 Agder University College was established by a merger in 1994, when the six public regional colleges in the Agder counties became one institution.
 The University College received full university accreditation and became the University of Agder on 1 September 2007.